luukromeijn/MDDB-phylogeny/results/notebook.md

 One thing that I feel is lacking in this analysis is a measure of how good a chunk division, parameter setting, distance measure, etc. is.
 If we would have such a measure, perhaps we can run some more structured experiments to settle on an ideal configuration.

 Finally, I installed MAFFT on Nundu and wrote some code to loop over all chunks and align them.
 For all the chunks, this finished in 5-10 minutes.

+# 3-5-2022
+Today we worked on the phylogenetic placement.

+Several factors seem to indicate that the OTU's from Vincent's experimental data set should be positioned very near to each other, separated from the Ficons: 1) The k-mer and w-metric distances between the OTU's is smaller than between the OTU's and Ficons; 2) When running an alignment solely based on the ITS data, the same thing happens.

+Put pplacer on Nundu and ran it for some test data.
+Steps to take:

+    \\ On local machine
+    pip install taxtastic
+    taxit create -l its -P package_name.refpkg  --aln-fasta tree_ref_alignment.fasta --tree-stats info_file_raxml.txt --tree-file ref_tree.nwk
+    \\ Then send package_name.refpkg and total_alignment.fasta (with new sequences included) to Nundu
+    \\ On Nundu
+    cd placement
+    ./pplacer -c package_name.refpkg total_alignment.fasta

+A `.jplace` file is generated.
+Still unsure how to visualize/interpet it.